-Aaron Sorkin's HBO drama The Newsroom follows the inner workings of a fictional cable network trying to challenge America's hyperpartisan 24/7 news culture.
+Aaron Sorkin's new HBO drama The Newsroom follows the inner workings of a fictional cable network trying to challenge America's hyperpartisan 24/7 news culture.
 It's a typical Sorkin drama, complete with fast-paced dialogue, witty scenes and a strong ensemble cast.

 So why a newsroom?